remix-run/react-router/docs/API.md

 ```

 ##### `getComponent(nextState, callback)`
 Same as `component` but asynchronous, useful for code-splitting.

+You can pass a Promise, in which case you should not use the `callback` function and instead use `resolve` like you normally would.
+You can also pass an async function, which is a Promise under the hood, and just `return` like normal.
+Any thrown exception will report an error to the router.

 ###### `callback` signature
 `cb(err, component)`